MadMatcher/MadLib/docs/installation-guides/install-linux-single-machine.md

     cd
 ```

-In the future you can install MadLib using one of the following two options. **As of now we do not yet enable Option 1 (Pip installing from PyPI).
+In the future you can install MadLib using one of the following two options. **As of now, since MadLib is still in testing, we do not yet enable Option 1 (Pip installing from PyPI).
 Thus you should use Option 2 (Pip installing from GitHub).**

 #### Option 1: Pip Installing from PyPI